Haus im Ennstal

 Haus im Ennstal is a village in central Austria, located in the Liezen district of Styria.
-It is an important town on the Enns river.
+It is an important town on the Enns river and is at the foot of Hauser Kaibling.

 Haus is a well-known ski resort and has hosted World Cup alpine races several times, and the women's events of the World Championships in 1982.
 It offers a skiable field of 115 km served by 52 ski lifts.

+Notable people

+Helmut Höflehner is a two-time downhill skiing World Cup Winner who was born in Gumpenberg, Haus im Ennstal in 1959.